 "We know you're up to something funny," said Petunia.

 "Well, that's news to me," the boy said, his tone angered before he suddenly wheeled around, nearly running headlong into the invisible kids, had they not made themselves completely intangible (another of their abilities) in time for him to walk straight through them unnoticed before he crossed the front lawn, stepped over the low garden fence and was striding off up the street.

-Both the Fentons agreed that that was probably going to come back and bite that kid's hand later, but it was also a very strange conversation.
-Firstly, had he forgotten that that man in the house had previously tried to strangle him?
-And what was he meaning by his lot?
-Did he not consider him to be normal?
+As the Fenton cousin's couldn't even see each other, they were unable to share glances in reaction to the boy's rudeness to his elders.
+However, it was not needed for them to agree that the boy would be getting into trouble for it later.
+At the moment however, they both found the conversation they had just overheard to be rather strange.
+Firstly, had the boy forgotten that that man in the house had previously tried to strangle him?
+And what was the man meaning by his lot?
+Did he not consider the kid to be normal?
 Or even human?
 Then there was that thing about owls bringing him news.
 What could that have been about?